 - Micron pens and brush markers are a must-have in your bujo supplies!

 - I recommend the prisma hand lettering set of markers for those getting serious about lettering.

 - Crayola supertips are also a must-have!
 I have the 100 ct box that comes with all the colors you need.

 - Midliner highlighters are very buildable and blend easily as well.

 - Washi tape always comes in handy, especially when you make a mistake.

-- White Gelly Roll pens to help accent and add definition to your lettering or designs!
+- White Gel Pens to help accent and add definition to your lettering or designs!